aurelio-amerio/techytok/_posts/2019-11-01-introduction.md

 Although you can copy paste the code, I encourage you to type it yourself as it is useful to better remember the lesson!

-# Juno IDE
+# VSCode

 Sometimes, especially when your code starts to become pretty lengthy, it is useful to organise it in scripts, i.e. files ending with the `.jl` extension.
-The Juno IDE lets you edit such files and run them directly line by line from the editor.
+VSCode lets you edit such files and run them directly line by line from the editor.

-To run a line of code, simply click on the line and press `Ctrl+Enter`.
+To run a line of code, simply click on the line and press `Alt+Enter`.

 To run a block of code altogether, include it between `#%%` annotations like this: